TheArcanePowers/A21AC.org/README.md

 # TODO List
 - Goddamn add multiple languages?!?!

-...
-Say to use the top 10-15 most used languages I guess.
+    - Say to use the top 10-15 most used languages I guess.
 Lets do it last bc fuck that shittttt

-...
-Will end up being soooo annoying.
+    - Will end up being soooo annoying.
 Do ..io/it/index.html???

 - Are we gonna have newsletters?
+- So much to do loooooool